pyrhae/Covid-19-A-Squint/chap02English_Materials/Whistler-Riptide.md

 In our “Emergency Emergency Team”, people often exchange physical conditions.
 Some people ask that the heart rate is always 120 beats per minute.
 Does it matter?
 It definitely matters, and panic as soon as they move.
 This will affect them for life.
 Can’t heart failure?
 It’s hard to say.
 In the future, others can go hiking and traveling, they may not, and that is all possible.

 And Wuhan.
 You said that Wuhan is a lively place.
 Now it ’s quiet and quiet along the way.
-Many things ca n’t be bought and we have to support the whole country.
+Many things can’t be bought and we have to support the whole country.
 A few days ago, a nurse of a medical team in Guangxi suddenly fell into a coma while at work, and was rescued.
 Later, a heartbeat occurred, but she was still in a coma.
 If she doesn’t come, she can have a good time at home, and this kind of accident will not happen.
 So, I think we owe everyone’s favor, really.

 Having experienced this epidemic, many people in the hospital have been hit hard.
 Several medical staff below me have thoughts of resignation, including some backbones.
 Everyone’s previous concepts and common sense of this profession are inevitably a little shaken-is that you work so hard, right?
 Just like Jiang Xueqing, he works too hard, is too good for the patient, he is doing surgery every year and the New Year .
 Today, someone sent a WeChat written by Jiang Xueqing’s daughter, saying that her father’s time was all given to the patient.